 ISTA (International Safe Transit Association)

-The ISTA or International Safe Transit Association is an organization that writes testing procedures on how a package should be packed or should perform in order to ensure that it will reach its final destination undamaged.
+The ISTA, or International Safe Transit Association, is an organization that writes testing procedures on how a package should be packed or should perform to ensure that it will reach its final destination undamaged.
 You can find out more about ISTA and its standards by clicking here.

-As part of their guidelines they have set out the universal standard of weights and heights that should be used as a guide for drop-tests.
+As part of their guidelines, they have set out the universal standard of weights and heights that should be used as a drop-test guide.

 ISTA Drop-test Standards

-For example, a package that weight 100 pounds would need to be dropped from 12” or 30.48 cm from the ground to pass the drop-test.
+For example, a package that weighs 100 pounds would need to be dropped from 12” or 30.48 cm from the ground to pass the drop test.
 A package that is 20 pounds would have a free-fall drop of 30 inches or 76.20 cm from the ground.

-When we say free-fall drop we mean a regular drop.
+When we say free-fall drop, we mean a regular drop.
 You do not toss or drop the package really hard, nor do you throw it across a room.
-You simply pick it up and drop it as if it fell out of your hands.
+You pick it up and drop it as if it fell out of your hands.

 Here is the standard of the ISTA free-fall drop test for packaging: